Converting CGPA to Percentage and Indian Percentage to GPA on a US 4.0 Scale

-In India, usually, students receive their assessment either as a percentage (%) or CGPA (usually, on a scale of 10, 7 or 4).
+In India, usually, students receive their assessment either as a percentage (%) or CGPA (usually, on a scale of 10, 7, or 4).
 In the US, universities usually adopt a 4- point GPA scale.
-For the folks who want to pursue MBA or MS in USA, it’s very critical to know how the CGPA (or GPA) grading system works and how to convert CGPA to Percentage and Indian Percentage to the US 4.0-scale GPA.
+For the folks who want to pursue MBA or MS in USA or MS in Canada, it’s very critical to know how the CGPA (or GPA) grading system works and how to convert CGPA to Percentage and Indian Percentage to GPA on the US 4.0-scale.
 In this article, we will first go through the calculation and conversion of Indian CGPA to Percentage and vice-versa.
-Secondly, we will look at how to convert Indian Percentage and CGPA to the US 4.0 GPA Scale.
+Secondly, we will look at how to convert Indian Percentage and Indian CGPA to GPA on the US 4.0 Scale.

 Converting CGPA to Percentage and Calculating Equivalent GPA in 4.0-Scale for US & Canada